bohendo/blog-content/diary/kareri-lake.md

 *Got a nice clip of Chumun Bhai diving into the river this time, no footage of my hand included!
 Poetically, the GoPro froze & was unable to capture me jumping in & swimming around but I can assure you: this river water, freshly melted from the nearby glaciers, was cold!
 We felt very refreshed after getting out & changing into warm, dry clothes.*

 ![Hike back down](/ipfs/QmTqpHUw12J3Cqrrqq3hKD6ST2wDpgYPk778Jddr9tm8Ev)
 *As we hiked down, Chumun & I talked about Chemistry.
 Turns out, he enjoyed studied chemistry too & now works as a pharmacist when he's not guiding treks.
 He told me that he once cut the biographies of famous scientists out of his textbook & kept them to reread.
-Rebel!*
+Rebellious yet studious, he & I have a lot in common.*

+Chumun also told the story of the first time he slaughtered a sheep: he was 13 & doing a long, multi-day trek with his friends.
+They didn't bring any food, apparently they thought they could hunt jungli desi murgha or something but apparently that didn't work out so well.
+After not finding any food for a while, they encountered a shepherd and bought one of his sheep for 5000 rupees.
+None of his friends had the courage to kill it so Chumun bhai stepped up and, after quite a few swings of his blade (he was only 13 after all), the deed was finally done.
+He & his friends ate the entire sheep in about 4 days.

 ![Rhododendrons](/ipfs/QmSLZzsijS1ZBa7mDAvaQb2aWn44mKcipYrkn4VhtMgnGi)
 *Chumun stopped a few times to harvest some rhododendron flowers.
 He climbed up into a tree at one point & tossed them to me as I caught them.
 If you hold a rhododendron upside-down & shake it, you can get a few drops of sweet nectar.
 After catching just a few, my hands were covered in sticky sugary rhododendron juice.*

 Before much longer, we made it back to civilization.
 We *could* have continued hiking all the way back to our apt but we were tired & the most interesting part of the trek was over.
 We took a taxi to a nearby village, took a bus back to Dharamsala, then taxied up to our village where Shantanu & I said bye to Chumun Bhai & reunited with Shiv.

-## Notes re Rhododendron Chutney
+## Rhododendron Chutney Recipe

-The first night where we stayed near the rhododendrons, our dinner was served with fresh & delicious rhododendron chutney.
-We brought some rhododendron flowers home too so that we could make some more ourselves.
+The first night where we camped near the rhododendrons, our dinner was served with fresh & delicious rhododendron chutney.
+We brought some rhododendron flowers home so that we could make some more ourselves.

-#### Ingredients
+### Ingredients
 - 3 rhododendron flowers
 - pinch of salt to taste
 - 1-2 green chilies